Matauri Bay

 Far North

-Matauri Bay has maintained a strong Māori presence, with two marae supporting iwi and hapu interests.
-Local Māori are also the guardians of the Rainbow Warrior and its final resting place.
+The bay has a strong Māori presence, with two marae supporting the interests of local iwi and hapū.
+The local Māori community also serves as the guardians of the Rainbow Warrior and its final resting place, highlighting the cultural and historical importance of the area.

 10 images